msakni22/Viola-Jones-Framework/README.md

 <img src="images/apply_haar.jfif" height=300px />

-After detecting an object using Haar-like features, it is crucial to evaluate the model to assess its accuracy.
-The evaluation involves calculating the feature value by subtracting the sum of pixel values in the black region from the sum of pixel values in the white region.
+After detecting features using Haar-like features, it is crucial to evaluate their effectiveness.
+This involves calculating the feature value by subtracting the sum of pixel values in the black region from the sum of pixel values in the white region.
+If the feature value is close to the expected value (e.g., near 1), it indicates a strong presence of the property being detected.<br>

 $Feature\textunderscore Value = (\sum Pixel\textunderscore White\textunderscore Region - \sum Pixel\textunderscore Black\textunderscore Region) / Number\textunderscore of\textunderscore Pixel$

+In our example, the sum of pixel values in the black region and the white region:
+$B = 0.6+0.8+0.8+0.6+0.6+0.8+0.8+0.9=5.9$
+$W = 0.1+0.2+0.2+0.3+0.2+0.1+0.2+0.1=1.4$
+$Metric = (B - W)/8 = (5.9-1.4)/8 = 0.56$
+Therefore, we can infer that there is a 56% probability of detecting the Haar-like feature in the specific area of the image.

 The Viola-Jones algorithm calculates many such features across multiple subregions of an image, making the process computationally intensive.
-To address this, the algorithm employs the concept of Integral Images, which allows for rapid calculation of these features.
+To address this, the algorithm employs the concept of <b>Integral Images</b>, which allows for rapid calculation of these features.

+<h3>2.
+Creating an Integral image</h3>
 <h2>References</h2>
 <ol>
   <li id="ref1">Viola, Paul, and Michael Jones.
 "Rapid object detection using a boosted cascade of simple features."
 Proceedings of the 2001 IEEE computer society conference on computer vision and pattern recognition.
 CVPR 2001.
 Vol. 1.
 Ieee, 2001.</li>